It Happened - The Second Wave Is Here

 Stock market volatility remains high but has come down from the levels seen in mid- to late-March, as the CBOE Volatility Index (VIX) stands at 35 right now, versus 80 at the peak.
 This is, however, still more than twice the reading from the beginning of the year.

-At the same time, the broad market has recovered most of the losses that it experienced in March: The S&P 500 index (SPY) is down 6% year-to-date, the Dow Jones Index (DIA) is down 11%, while the Nasdaq-100 (QQQ) has risen by double digits so far in 2020.
+At the same time, the broad market has recovered most of the losses that it experienced in March: The S&P 500 index (SPY) is down 6% year-to-date, the Dow Jones Index (DIA) is down 11%, while the Nasdaq 100 (QQQ) has risen by double digits so far in 2020.
 Much of the recovery across equity markets that was experienced in April and May can be attributed to ultra-lax monetary policy, we believe, as printing trillions of dollars clearly impacts equity prices.
 The huge amount of newly-printed cash makes it less likely that we will experience another violent sell-off like the one from March across broad markets, we believe.
 And yet, it is not reasonable to assume that the emergence of a "second wave" will not impact equity markets at all.

 We believe that "fighting the Fed" may not be a winning strategy, and we are not necessarily bearish on the S&P 500 index.
 This is due to the fact that the broad market is heavily weighted towards technology, which has been a winning industry during this crisis.
-Amazon (AMZN), Microsoft (MSFT), Alphabet (GOOGL), and many other tech companies have not been hit hard by the coronavirus during the first wave, and it is reasonable to assume that they will not be hit hard during the current reemergence of the virus.
+Amazon (AMZN), Microsoft (MSFT), Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL), and many other tech companies have not been hit hard by the coronavirus during the first wave, and it is reasonable to assume that they will not be hit hard during the current reemergence of the virus.
 Shorting an index that is heavily weighted towards these companies, while the Fed continues to print new money, is thus not per se a winning strategy, we believe.
-Instead, we think it could be opportune to move money out of vulnerable individual stocks, and put it towards less vulnerable, more insulated individual stocks.
+Instead, we think it could be opportune to move money out of vulnerable individual stocks and put it towards less vulnerable, more insulated individual stocks.
 We will look at a couple of examples.

 Airlines, Cruise lines, Hospitality Are Vulnerable Industries

 With new cases rising, authorities have already begun to impose new restrictions on travelers.
 New York, New Jersey, and Connecticut will impose inbound quarantine measures on travelers from states such as Florida.
-At the same time, international travel is also experiencing headwinds, showcased by the fact that the EU may ban Americans from entering due to the reemergence of the virus.
+At the same time, international travel is also experiencing headwinds, showcased by the fact that the EU may ban Americans from entering due to the re-emergence of the virus.
 Airlines, which are dependent on an ongoing recovery in national and international travel, may thus experience a way more complicated path to recovery, compared to what seemed possible 3 weeks ago.

 Stocks of airlines (JETS) such as Southwest (LUV), American (AAL), Delta (DAL), and United (UAL) have risen substantially from the lows, although they have given back some of their gains already.
 Boeing (BA), which is highly dependent on commercial aircraft sales, is up by more than 35% from early April as well.
 It seems quite possible that even more of the gains from early June will be given back over the coming weeks, which is why holding airline stocks could be risky due to the reemergence of the virus.